sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 This above file would be used for training the final model and further deployment in a server.

 Saving and Loading the Stroke Prediction Model -
 * It contains all the necessary libraries & Python packages for the model like pandas, numpy, scikit-learn, seaborn etc. It contains the parameters used for the training the model.
-It also has stes about data preparation, data cleaning and formatting like the once we used in Python Notebook for Kaggle dataset.
+It also has steps about data preparation, data cleaning and formatting like the once we used in Python Notebook for Kaggle dataset.
 Then it lists the steps to create a validation framework (splitting dataset into 3 subsets, identifying feature matrix and target variables etc.).
 Thereafter, it performs one-hot encoding using DictVectorizer on data subsets, trains on training or validation subsets and finally lists steps for making predictions.
 It also performs KFold Cross-Validation on subsets before making predictions.

 * After training, validation and making model ready for predictions it saves the model to a binary file using the **Pickle** library.
 This enables, to use the model in future without training and evaluating the code.
 Here, I have used pickle to make a binary file named ***model.bin***.
 It contains the one-hot encoder (DictVectorizer) and model details as an array in it.